marano/blog/_posts/2015-03-16-mixin-libraries-ftw.markdown

 ##Compass

 [Compass](http://compass-style.org/) is one option for Sass.
 It's very robust and perfect to work with sprites and images.
-In other hand, is very heavy compared to the others.
+In other hand, is too heavy compared to the others.
-<br>Speaking on Sprites, that's the exactly mixin we gonna see here.
+<br>Speaking about **Sprites**, that's the exactly mixin we gonna see here.
 To start with it, let's create a folder called *social* with 5 icons 32px square each.

 * images/social/facebook.png
 * images/social/twitter.png